-Activists to Protest Santa Clara County Sheriff's Taser Request
+Activists Protest Santa Clara County Sheriff's Taser Request

 Last year, the Sheriff’s Office said it reported 528 assaults in the jails, 33 of which involved attacks by inmates on staff.
 In the budget hearings, Smith said those could have been prevented if her jail deputies were armed with Tasers.

+The Correctional Peace Officers’ Association (CPOA), the local jail deputy union, has long lobbied for adding Tasers to the arsenal to protect staff.
+In a letter to county supervisors, however, CPOA President Lt.
+Amy Le said the stun guns would protect inmates as well.

+“Often the difference of a few seconds can mean the difference between life and death or lifetime disability for vulnerable inmates,” Le wrote in the Mary 16 letter.
+“We need more effective tools to protect inmates.”

-Though Smith primarily emphasized Taser use in the jails during presentations to the county supervisors, a big part of the push for buying them came from the county’s Deputy Sheriffs’ Association, the union that represents the patrol deputies.
+Though Sheriff Smith primarily emphasized Taser use in the jails in the budget discussions, another big push for buying them came from the county’s Deputy Sheriffs’ Association, the union that represents the patrol deputies.

 Sheriff Smith’s proposal drew immediate backlash from community groups that have been monitoring the jail after Tyree’s murder.
 In a letter to the county, Asian Law Alliance Director Richard Konda cautioned about the effect Tasers could have on inmates who are mentally and physically ill.
 According to a 2015 study, nearly half the inmates at the county’s two jails have been diagnosed with a mental illness and about 650 take psychotropic drugs every day.